salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

     </dependency>
     ```

-1. Change the `version` (should be line 6) to the following:
+2. Change the `version` in line 6:

     ```xml
     <version>1.0.0</version>
     ```

-1. Copy the `groupId` (in `dependencies`) for the `llm-open-connector` artifact.
-If should be a number similar to this: `d62b8a81-f143-4534-bb89-3673ad61ah01`.
-This is your organization ID.
+3. Copy the `groupId` (in `dependencies`) for the `llm-open-connector` artifact.
+The `groupId` is a number similar to: `d62b8a81-f143-4534-bb89-3673ad61ah01`.
+This number is your organization ID.

-1. Paste this organization ID in the `groupId` field at the top of the file (should be line 4), replacing `com.mycompany` with your org ID.
-It should look similar to this:
+4. Paste this organization ID in the `groupId` field at the top of the file, replacing `com.mycompany`:

     ```xml
     <groupId>d62b8a81-f143-4534-bb89-3673ad61ah01</groupId>